sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 Where **ΔY<sub>t</sub>** is the first difference, **Y<sub>t</sub>** is the current observation, and **Y<sub>t-1</sub>** is the previous observation.

-We will use the *diff* function in R to take the first difference of our time series.
+Luckily, the *diff* function in R will calculate the first difference of our time series for us.

 ```r
 # Calculate the first difference of Total Sales